code-philia/CoEdPilot-extension/README.md

    2. Create the Docker image (For Linux / Windows with WSL):

       ```bash
-      docker build -t coedpilot-extension --build-arg MIRROR_SOURCE=<MIRROR_SOURCE> --build-arg LANG=<LANG> .
+      docker build -t coedpilot-extension --build-arg GFW=<bool>  .
       ```

-      This command supports two `build-arg` parameters:

-      - `MIRROR_SOURCE`: Specifies the mirror source for installing Python dependencies, e.g., `--build-arg MIRROR_SOURCE=https://pypi.tuna.tsinghua.edu.cn/simple`.
-If this argument is not provided, the mirror source will not be used for installing Python dependencies.
-      - `LANG`: Specifies the model for different languages, e.g., `--build-arg LANG=javascript`.
-The supported languages are go, python, java, typescript, and javascript.
-If this argument is not provided, the default model language will be Python.
+      If you are inside Mainland China, set argument `GFW` to `True`.
+If you wish not to use HuggingFace mirror, please remove `ENV HF_ENDPOINT="https://hf-mirror.com/"` from `Dockerfile`

+   3. Start the Docker container

+      The default port is 5003, please check the availability of this port:

+      * With GPU acceleration (Recommended 👍):

+         ```bash
+         docker run --gpus all --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 -p 5003:5003 coedpilot-extension
+         ```

-   3. Start the Docker container without GPU acceleration (Not recommended 👎):
+      * Without GPU acceleration (Not recommended 👎):

          With the following command (with 5003 as default port):

          ```bash
          docker run -p 5003:5003 coedpilot-extension
-      ```

-   4. Start the Docker container with GPU acceleration (Recommended 👍):

-      Start the Docker container with the following command (with 5003 as default port, please check the availability of this port):

-      ```bash
-      docker run --gpus all --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 -p 5003:5003 coedpilot-extension
          ```

    Now, the backend model is up and running.
 You can proceed to [setup the extension](#️-extension-deployment) to use CoEdPilot-Extension.